 The Federal Direct Parent PLUS is a federal loan that a parent with a good credit history may borrow to help pay the educational expenses of a dependent undergraduate student enrolled at least half-time.

 A parent may borrow up to the total of the Estimated Cost of Attendance, less all other financial aid received by the student.
 When completing a Parent PLUS loan application, parents are given the option of which semester(s) to apply to receive the loan.
 Parents who select a single semester (such as the Fall semester only) should be aware that when determining the maximum allowable loan amount only the Cost of Attendance applicable to that period of enrollment can be considered.
 Additionally, if a parent requests a Parent PLUS loan for the Fall semester but later wishes to have the loan applied to the Spring semester as well it is necessary to complete a new Parent PLUS loan application for the Spring semester.
 When ever possible, if the student will be attending the entire academic year, it is advised to apply for the Parent PLUS loan for the entire academic year.
 The 2015-16 Estimated Cost of Attendance for an undergraduate Illinois resident can be calculated by using the Tuition Estimator available through the Office of the Bursar.
 There is no cumulative limit to the amount of PLUS loans that can be taken out over the course of an undergraduate student’s career.
 Filing a FAFSA is required to receive a PLUS loan.
-The interest rate is currently fixed for loans disbursed between July 1, 2013 and June 30, 2014 at 6.41% and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+The interest rate is fixed for loans disbursed between July 1, 2013 and June 30, 2014 at 6.41% and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
 The interest rate for loans received between July 1, 2014 and June 30, 2015 is 7.21%.
 The interest rate for loans received between July 1, 2015 and June 30, 2016 is 6.84%.
 The interest rate for loans received between July 1, 2016 and June 30, 2017 is 6.31%.